 The main song in the game is quite good.
 I love instrumental music, and this is the kind of music I love to see in Android games.
 The songs in the game are different variations of the same song.
-I don’t mind this as long the main theme is good.
+But I don’t dislike this as long the main theme is unique.

 The Music Changes While Playing Levels

 One thing this game does that is quite interesting is that the current song changes depending on far you get into levels.
 This is something I wish more games would do as it ads an extra layer of uniqueness to the game.
 I have only seen one other game do this before.